 Congratulations!
 Your iPad is now connected to the wi-fi network.
 From now on, the iPad will automatically connect to this network when it is in range.
 If you accidentally selected the wrong wi-fi network, you can tell your iPad to forget it.

 How to Tell if Your iPad is Connected to a Wi-Fi Network

 There are several indicators you can use to verify that your iPad is connected to a wi-fi network.
-The easiest way to visually check to the status bar in the upper-left corner of the iPad's screen.
+The easiest way to visually check to the status bar in the upper-right corner of the iPad’s screen.
 The wi-fi symbol is displayed when you are connected to a network, as shown below.